 On April 6, Bank Street School for Children students tuned in from home for their first virtual session with award-winning children’s author and illustrator Jerry Craft.
 Craft, a New York Times bestselling author widely known for his groundbreaking graphic novel New Kid, was selected by the Center for Children’s Literature as Bank Street’s Dorothy Carter Writer-in-Residence for 2020.

 A highlight of Bank Street’s curriculum, every spring the School for Children welcomes a prominent author to work with students in the 9/10s on their writing.
-This year, Craft, who was awarded the 2020 Newbery Medal for New Kid, facilitated several lessons on key topics such as outlining a story arc, developing plot points and characters, and illustrating and planning the design of a graphic novel to help inspire and guide students as they wrote their own stories.
+This year, Craft, who was awarded the 2020 Newbery Medal and the Coretta Scott King Book Awards Author Award for New Kid, facilitated several lessons on key topics such as outlining a story arc, developing plot points and characters, and illustrating and planning the design of a graphic novel to help inspire and guide students as they wrote their own stories.

 “The Writer-in-Residence program offers Bank Street students a meaningful and exciting opportunity to learn from some of the most talented children’s literature authors and build their creative writing skills and interests,” said Cynthia Weill, Director, Bank Street Center for Children’s Literature.
 “During these challenging times, we are so pleased to have been able to transition the program to a virtual format and continue to provide students with this special learning experience.”